coliaxu/coliaxu/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on map visualization
+- 🔭 I’m currently working on map visualization with python
 - 🌱 I’m currently learning machine learning
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...